-If you looked a little closer, you’d also see that many of the items on the shelves of yesteryear used ingredients you wouldn’t see in modern times, including many compounds classified today as controlled substances, including morphine and heroin.
+If you looked a little closer, you’d also see that many of the items on the shelves of yesteryear used ingredients you wouldn’t see in modern times, including many compounds classified today as illegal or controlled substances, including morphine and heroin.

 Making matters worse, many labels didn’t specify what exactly was inside, and there were lots of dubious claims — especially on the bottles of patent medicines.